AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-migrating-from-mobile-services.md

   5. Enter any Allowed Origins in the box provided, pressing Enter after each one.
   6. Once your list of Allowed Origins is correct, click the Save button.

+> [!TIP]
-> [AZURE.TIP]  One of the advantages of using an Azure App Service is that you can run your web site and mobile service on the same site.
+>  One of the advantages of using an Azure App Service is that you can run your web site and mobile service on the same site.
 For more
 > information, see the [next steps](#next-steps) section.

 ### <a name="download-publish-profile"></a>Download a new Publishing Profile